Create email campaigns

 Image size limitations

-• Images wider than 1920px will be automatically resized
+- Images wider than 1920px are automatically resized

 In the panel above the email editor, you can:

-• Choose which integrated email service provider (ESP) to use.
+- Choose which integrated email service provider to use.

-You can create a separate version of the email campaign for each language defined in your project settings.
-Access this function by clicking the three dots on the top-right side of the email builder, then click Add language version.
+You can create separate email versions for each language defined in your project settings.
+Click the three dots in the top-right corner of the email builder.
+Then select Add language version.

-The system automatically chooses the correct language version for individual customers based on the language attribute in their profile.
-When a customer doesn't have a language set, the default template is used.
+The system automatically selects the correct language version for each customer.
+It uses the language attribute in their profile.
+When a customer doesn't have a language attribute, the system uses the default template.

 Jinja code attributes